 Edited by Leomar Umpad, Charmed, Ryan, Lynn and 6 others

 Lately, children committing suicide due to being bullied have been in the news.
-Though the cause of these suicides may not entirely be blamed on bullying, being a victim from bullying can be part of the reason.
+Though the cause of these suicides may not entirely be blamed on bullying, being a victim of bullying can be part of the reason.
 Bullying is an age-old problem but has only recently been taken seriously.
 Usually, bullying happens at school, though it may happen around the neighborhood, and even in the home.
-While there is no clear cut way to determine whether your child is being bullied unless they confide in you, there are some tell tale signs that can alert you to a possible problem.
+While there is no clear-cut way to determine whether your child is being bullied unless they confide in you, there are some telltale signs that can alert you to a possible problem.
 Early detection and action may save lives.

 - 1 Types of Bullies

 - 3 Victims of Bullying Who Committed Suicide

 - 4 Indications That a Child is Being Bullied